ryanfb/dlflickr/README.md

 ### `dlflickr.rb`

 The core `dlflickr.rb` script tries to be as straightforward as possible.
 For each line of input, it tries to download the maximum resolution Flickr image at that URL using `wget`.
-If you want to get fancy, it also supports a `-a` flag for archiving Flickr metadata to a separate XML file [like this](https://gist.github.com/853a6e047aaa0063c8a9).
+If you want to get fancy, it also supports a `-a` flag for archiving Flickr metadata for each URL to a separate XML file [like this](https://gist.github.com/853a6e047aaa0063c8a9).
 This requires a [Flickr API key](https://www.flickr.com/services/api/keys/), which you can pass in with the `-f` flag or the `.secrets.yml` config file described below.

 `dlflickr.rb` currently *does not* fetch or overwrite existing files on subsequent invocations.
 Files are saved to `username-or-nsid_photo-id.ext` in the current working directory.